 Suffering from a bout of insomnia?
-No need to arm yourself with pepper spray, reflective gear, and a torch so you can get out for a run.
+No need to arm yourself with pepper spray, reflective gear, and a flashlight so you can get out for a run.
 Simply get on the treadmill.
 You don’t have to worry about other runners, vehicles, accidents, or muggers.
 Just make sure not to wake your partner with your foot pounding!

 No matter where you live, sometimes breathing in the outdoor air can be a hazard to your health.
-Whether you’re simply inhaling cold air or breathing in pollution from car exhausts, running indoors can be healthier for you than outdoors.
+Whether you’re simply inhaling cold air or breathing in pollution from car exhaust, running indoors can be healthier for you than outdoors.

 Owning a treadmill means there’s no time of day that you can’t run.
 There’s no excuse – your running machine is just in the other room.
 If you can’t find a solid hour or so to go for a run, then you can do several shorter sessions throughout the day.
 Perfect to re-energize and stretch, especially if you spend a lot of time sitting behind a desk.